odedigo/node-secured-api/README.md

 4. Create a DB on [Atlas](https://www.mongodb.com/cloud/atlas) and create two collections:
     - users
     - tasks
-5. Create a document in the `users` collection as follows:

-    `{
-        "email":"user@domain.com",
-        "username":"user",
-        "password":"$2b$10$tL4Bypc63wSruu2YmLDr2ufx/fW8HB634uXrhM9/pfSVOQ2mcZxo6",
-        "token":"",
-        "last_login": ""
-    }`

-* last_login should be of type Date
-* Set the above value to the user's password (only for the first user).
-This is a hash created by [bcypt](https://www.npmjs.com/package/bcrypt) for the password `1234`

-6. Copy the Connection URI to the DB from Atlas and set the related values in the [config/config.js](config/config.js) file
+5. Copy the Connection URI to the DB from Atlas and set the related values in the [config/config.js](config/config.js) file
-7. In the terminal, type `npm start` to start the server
+6. In the terminal, type `npm start` to start the server
-8. Use a tool such as [Postman](https://www.getpostman.com/) to issue HTTP calls towards the API.
+7. Use a tool such as [Postman](https://www.getpostman.com/) to issue HTTP calls towards the API.
 Note that the server's default port is 3301 (`http://localhost:3301/...`)
-    - Call `/api/auth/` to get a token
-    - Call the other API options with that token
+8. Isse a `/api/register` call to create a user in the DB
+9. Authenticate the newly created user using `/api/auth` and get a token for subsequent calls
+10. Call any of the Task APIs

 ### Credits and References
 This work was inspired by [Daniel Deutsch](https://github.com/Createdd/Writing/blob/master/2017/articles/AuthenticationIntro.md#structure) and